Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Reconstructing an RD solution curve from implicit derivatives

-The numerical problem of tracking an operator's root is \textit{stiff} in general --- see Section \ref{part:details}.\ref{sub:computational-difficulty-of-RTRD} for details.
+Tracking an operator's root belong in general to a family of hard-to-solve numerical problems called \textit{stiff} (see Section \ref{part:details}.\ref{sub:computational-difficulty-of-RTRD}).
 While we acknowledge that much literature exists on stiff differential equations, we have chosen to ignore it to avoid straying off our main line of discussion.
 Instead, we focus on conspicuous improvements, which this work has not attended for the sake of simplicity.

 Algorithm \ref{algo:root-tracking-for-RD} uses both the classic Taylor method for solving ordinary differential equations and Blahut-Arimoto's algorithm.
-Numerical methods for solving $\tfrac{d\bm{x}}{d\beta} = f(\bm{x}, \beta)$ usually exploit the values of $f$ or its derivatives to approximate $\bm{x}(\beta)$, but often cannot reduce directly the error accumulated from the true solution $\bm{x}(\beta_0)$ at a point $\beta_0$. cf., Section 22 in \cite{butcher2016numerical} for example.
+Numerical methods for solving $\tfrac{d\bm{x}}{d\beta} = f(\bm{x}, \beta)$ usually exploit the values of $f$ or its derivatives to approximate $\bm{x}(\beta)$, but often cannot directly reduce the error accumulated from the true solution $\bm{x}(\beta_0)$ at a point $\beta_0$. cf., Section 22 in \cite{butcher2016numerical} for example.
 On the other hand, Blahut-Arimoto's algorithm reduces the error from the true solution, but does not follow its path $\bm{x}(\beta)$ as $\beta$ varies.
 We note that these building blocks could have been combined in ways other than those we have chosen.
+However, to our understanding, it is necessary to use a component that directly reduces the error accumulated at a point, whether BA or another algorithm.
+Otherwise, either the error accumulated until a bifurcation would get out of control, or the computational costs.
+For, following an operator's root is inherently stiff; see Section \ref{part:details}.\ref{sub:computational-difficulty-of-RTRD}.

 Rather than using implicit derivatives to construct the Taylor expansion around a point, they could be used to find the rational fraction which best matches the expansion, or \textit{Pad\'{e} approximant}; e.g., the classic \cite{baker1975essentials}.
 These are often superior to Taylor series, \cite{wolframPadeApprox}.